 The MBA core curriculum teaches students how to deliver enterprise-wide value.
-Students learn about functional areas of management through courses in marketing, operations, human resources management, and management information systems.
+Students learn about functional areas of management through courses in marketing, operations, organizational behavior, and management information systems.
 In addition, students take two courses designed to hone their leadership skills and perspectives—Leadership and Ethics and our capstone integrative course in strategic management.
 Accelerated degree program students who have completed all of the foundation courses take the following core courses:

 MGMT 226 Management Information Systems (3)

 MGMT 230 Marketing Management (3)